mcharles/geomesa.github.io/_posts/2015-07-06-geomesa-HDP-deploy.md

 <br>
 ##### Stage 1 Checkpoint
-  - Enter '127.0.0.1:8888' in browser and to be directed to the Hortnworks Sandbox registration page
+  - Enter '127.0.0.1:8888' in browser and to be directed to the Hortonworks Sandbox registration page
   - Enter 'localhost:50070/dfshealth.jsp' to view Hadoop NameNode status